Let's translate some common 'NDIS language' terms:

 Mainstream services – services everyone (not just people with disability) have access to.

-Nominee – a person who is appointed to act and make decisions for a participant who does not have a parent or guardian (see our blog post on guardianship orders).
+Nominee – a person who is appointed to act and make decisions for a participant who does not have a parent or guardian.

 Participant – someone who has an NDIS Plan and receives funding under the NDIS.